|What is the ideal age of a camper at Medomak?

 CAMPFIRES EVERY EVENING--BRING YOUR GUITAR, HARMONICA, AND VOICE AND JOIN IN THE SONG, SEARCH FOR SHOOTING STARS AND SHARE CONVERSATION...

-Do you provide daycare or babysitting services?
+Do you provide babysitting services?

 Are the cabins on the lake?